Johnson Orders Christmas Party Probe As Aide Quits - UrduPoint

 Case "has been asked to establish the facts on any events on (December) 18, and that's what he will start work on," Johnson's spokesman told reporters.

-The incendiary footage shows Stratton fielding questions from advisor Ed Oldfied and other staff during a rehearsal press conference on December 22 with no media present.
+The incendiary footage shows Stratton fielding questions during a rehearsal press conference on December 22 with no media present.

 The group laugh and trade jokes over a "fictional party" four days earlier, which reportedly involved food, drink, games and "secret Santa" gift-giving.